Strawn, Illinois

 Strawn is a village in Livingston County, Illinois, United States.
-The population is 100 as of the 2010 census.
+As of the 2020 census, the village had a population of 101.

 History

 Founding and design of Strawn

 Strawn was laid out on June 6, 1873, by David Strawn (October 1, 1818 – September 25, 1873).
 David Strawn had moved to La Salle County, Illinois, with his family in 1830 from Preble County, Ohio, and in 1835 had settled in South Ottawa Township.
 He had been elected to the Illinois General Assembly and, by the time the Town of Strawn was platted, he had become a very wealthy land owner.
 In addition to his La Salle County holdings, Strawn owned thousands of acres in Livingston County.
 David Strawn never lived in the town that had been named in his honor.
 The Chicago and Paducah Railroad was at that time being built through Fayette Township in Livingston County.
 Alfred C. Hueston, the Livingston County Surveyor, laid out the town.
 He staked out ten blocks on the west side of the tracks, each divided into nine to twenty-four lots.
 The town was aligned with the railroad tracks rather than in true compass directions.
 Strawn was unusual because it was designed with a Public Square, a feature common in Illinois towns of the 1830s, but much less so in Illinois towns of the 1870s.
 Hueston also included a square in his design of the Livingston County town of Cornell, laid out in 1871.
 There was a Depot Ground near the tracks and the station was on the west side of the tracks.